ds2-lab/Wukong/README.md

 First Paper: In Search of a Fast and Efficient Serverless DAG Engine (Appeared at PDSW '19) https://arxiv.org/abs/1910.05896

-Latest Paper: Wukong: A Scalable and Locality-Enhanced Framework for Serverless Parallel Computing (Appeared at SoCC '20) https://arxiv.org/abs/2010.07268
+Latest Paper: Wukong: A Scalable and Locality-Enhanced Framework for Serverless Parallel Computing (Appeared at ACM SoCC '20) https://arxiv.org/abs/2010.07268
+If you use our source code for a publication or project, please cite the paper using this [bibtex](#to-cite-wukong).

 This branch contains the source code of Wukong corresponding to the SoCC 2020 publication, which is a later version than the PDSW paper referenced above.